Pricing

 These fees are calculated on the basis that:

-(a) the property is currently held under a single freehold title at the Land Registry with no title defects
+(a) the property is held under a single freehold title at the Land Registry with no title defects

 (c) the purchase will be on the basis of an unconditional contract and the property is acquired with vacant possession